 “1+1 on all purchases.”

 There are three primary incentive offerings, they’re distinguished based on discounts, time or quantity.
 One of the most efficient and commonly used examples of digital incentivization is free shipping.
-If your average cart purchase value is $80, run a campaign for free shipping on order above $100 and watch business boom.
+If your average cart purchase value is $80, run a campaign for free shipping on orders above $100 and watch business boom.

 There is a way to effectively triple your conversion rate overnight, and it comes courtesy of advancements in Artificial Technology.